renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/dynamic_link/README.md

 ## Purpose

-The purpose of this tutorial is to describe the `dynamic_link` flow and to show how it can be used to load all libraries at runtime therefore generating smaller binary.
+The purpose of this tutorial is to describe the `dynamic_link` flow and to show how it can be used to compile kernels into shared libraries that can be loaded at runtime.
+This can be useful in generating smaller binaries.

 ### Using the dynamic_link flow